Grief and Grace

 comes with a world that is

-spinning around, so much faster.
+spinning around so much faster

-Or perhaps I’m just slowing down.
+or perhaps, I’m just slowing down.

 I’m likely to go tumbling off